dawnarc/find_package_example/README.md

 ## Config Mode

 First, let's take a look at [CMakeLists.txt](config_mode/foo/CMakeLists.txt), it's a little complicated, but that's the minimum required configuration to run installation (`--install build`).
-As a result you can add dependency in on line source:
+As a result you can add dependency with just one line of code:

     find_package( FOO CONFIG REQUIRED )

 Steps:

-Address to my third library directory `config_mode/foo`:
+Address to third library directory `config_mode/foo`:

     cd config_mode/foo